 Other Basque restaurants in the area include Villa Basque Café in Carson City and J.T.
 Basque Bar and Dining Room in Gardnerville.
 Villa Basque Café is family owned and operated by Pete and Martha Coscarart.
 Pete first arrived in the Nevada area from the Basque country as a sheepherder at the age of 16.
 Make sure to try Pete’s world-famous chorizo and many other specialties, such as the paella, for a real taste of Basque culture.
 J.T.
 Basque Bar and Dining Room has been in the Gardnerville area for more than 50 years.
 They serve multi-course family-style meals, traditional Basque fare and have a full bar.
 J.T.’s has been voted Best Basque Restaurant in the Carson Valley for more than a decade running.

 If you have ever driven near the intersection of McCarran Blvd. and North Virginia St. then you’ve probably seen the Basque Monument.
 The monument represents a sheepherder and the map illustrates the Basque settlement in the United States.
 Warm summer days are the perfect time to hike to the “N” or visit Rancho San Rafael Park.
 So the next time you are in the area, check out this testament to the deep-rooted Basque culture in Northern Nevada.

 The Basque Library at the University of Nevada, Reno was founded in the late sixties and is considered to be the leading library on Basque topics anywhere outside of the Basque Country.
-Not only does this library supply researchers of Basque Studies with all necessary documentation and information, but it also provides all English publication on Basque culture, history, and topics.
+Not only does this library supply researchers of Basque Studies with all their necessary documentation and information, but it also provides English publications on Basque culture, history and topics.
 If you feel like sharpening your Basque knowledge be sure to check this place out.
 It is located on the third floor of the Mathewson-IGT Knowledge Center on campus.

 Save your favorite pages and visit them here!